HLC Accreditation

 NC-SARA Authorization

-Ozark Christian College is authorized to offer distance education (either through SARA or by state exemption status) in all 50 states.
+Ozark Christian College participates in the State Authorization Reciprocity Agreements.
+Through this agreement or by state exemption status, OCC is authorized to offer distance education in all 50 states.

 OCC Education Approvals